 There is no policy on segregating boys and girls at UCS.
 However, this policy can be reviewed as deemed appropriate.

 At United Charter Schools, we have air-conditioned classrooms.
 Our schools are well equipped with the latest educational technology tools necessary for blended learning.
 Technology is embedded in the teaching and learning of all the subjects.
 Each Campus has a well-resourced library and playground.

-Co and Extra-curricular activities provide students opportunities to polish their social, intellectual, communication, and interpersonal skills.
-Students at UCS are given exposure, not only to a range of academic and co-curricular activities but also, physical and extra-curricular activities such as Sports Day, Dignity Day, declamation contests, reading activities, spellathons, and Annual Plays, etc.
+Co and Extra-curricular activities provide students with opportunities to polish their social, intellectual, communication, and interpersonal skills.
+Students at UCS are given exposure, not only to a range of academic and co-curricular activities but also, to physical and extra-curricular activities such as Sports Day, Dignity Day, declamation contests, reading activities, spellathons, and Annual Plays, etc.

 UCS uniforms are available at the same booksellers from where you can buy books.

 At United Charter Schools, we care immensely about the wellbeing of our students and staff members.
 We follow all COVID -19 SOPs incorporating international best practices and the Government of Pakistan’s requirements.

 There is no Mid-Year or End of Year Examination from Pre-Nursery to Class 2.
 The result is based on continuous/formative classroom assessments.
 However, from Class 3 onwards, Mid-Year and End-of-Year Examinations are conducted.
 The result in these classes is based on continuous/formative classroom assessment as well as the Mid-Year and End-of-Year Examination.